illiam08/Ultimate-WLED-Scenes-Collection-Pre-configured-Brilliance-to-a-World-of-Vivid-Light-Scenes/README.md

 # WLED-SCENES
 ![Collage](/bilder/collage.png)
-In this repository, you will find various meticulously crafted WLED Scenes along with their JSON configurations and corresponding scene images with color palettes.
-All Scenes come with preset color selections and are configured without segment settings, making them applicable to any WLED instance.
-You only need to adjust the effect speed according to your preference.
+In this repository, you will find various meticulously crafted WLED Scenes along with their JSON configurations (API-Commands) and corresponding scene images with color palettes, inspired by the Hue app, which also provides images matching the scenes.
+All scenes come with preset color selections and effects.
+Additionally, they are configured without segment settings, making them applicable to mostly any WLED instance.
+You can simply adjust the effect speed according to your preference.

 ## Directory Structure